tracim/tracim/README.md

 This script use command with sudo, make sure you have installed and configured sudo.
 You can run also with root if you add root in parameter of this script.

+You can add "-d" to build_full_frontend.sh to disabled obfuscation and reduce build time.

 ## Running Tracim using pserve ##